Friday

 He peeled another potato, this one faster.

-The dinner rush was hectic, and Elliott felt more in the way than helpful—at least at first.
+The dinner rush was hectic, and Elliot felt more in the way than helpful—at least at first.
 But by the end of the run, he had a sense of how Grace moved, the rhythm of her steps, and where to stand without being underfoot.

 She was a model of efficiency—no wasted movements, no extra steps, her hands always working, always on to the next thing.
 The only flaw in the rhythm came when she paused to rub her knuckles or flex her fingers like the joints were trying to stiffen into stone.